Mina1256/poker-engine/README.md

 ### `holdem_engine.py`

-This file contains the core poker logic:
+This file contains the core poker logic and the main reusable game engine:

 - `Card` represents a playing card.
 - `Deck` creates, shuffles, and draws from a standard 52-card deck.